About me

 My pain levels reduced and over the months I found I wasn’t monitoring my symptoms as much – sometimes I even forgot they were there – and when I did notice them they didn’t frighten or bother me in the way they used to.

 Eventually, I came off my painkillers, including an opioid prescribed nearly thirty years before.
 The day I took my last tablet felt like my Everest moment, the day I planted my flag of recovery at the top of the longest and hardest climb.
-I ws free of chronic pain, free of painkillers, free to live my life the way I wanted to, free to be the person I’ve always wanted to be!
+I was free of persistent pain, free of painkillers, free to live my life the way I wanted to, free to be the person I’ve always wanted to be!

 I still feel that joy every day.